barkin-yilgor/Corporate-Financial-Performance-Sustainability-Metrics/README.md

 ### 1. Predictive Modeling (Regression)
 Goal: Determine whether ESG and environmental indicators explain **ProfitMargin**.

+Feature Engineering:
+- Applied Z-score standardization (StandardScaler) to all input features before training the Linear Regression model.
+- Reasoning: Standardization ensures that variables measured on different scales (e.g., ESG scores, environmental quantities, and GDP) contribute proportionally to the model and allows regression coefficients to be interpreted more reliably.
+- This step is particularly important for linear models, which are sensitive to feature scale, while tree-based models (Random Forest) were trained on the original (unscaled) data, as they are scale-invariant.

 - **Features used:** ESG_Overall, CarbonEmissions, WaterUsage, EnergyConsumption, GDP
 - **Target:** ProfitMargin